 |144 x 110 x 67 mm, 760 g||131 x 100 x 77 mm, 800 g|

 Body comparison: Nikon Df vs Pentax K-3 II

 The side-by-side display below illustrates the physical size and weight of the Nikon Df and the Pentax K-3 II.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Df – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably smaller (17 percent) than the Nikon Df.
 However, the K-3 II is markedly heavier (5 percent) than the Df.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.